IERoboticsAILab/led_truss/README.md

 - **Strip 1 (15m)**: 896 LEDs on GPIO18 (Pin 12), 3x 5m segments with power injection
 - **Strip 2 (15m)**: 894 LEDs on GPIO13 (Pin 33), 3x 5m segments with power injection
 - **Total**: 1790 LEDs (~60 LEDs/meter × 30 meters)
+- **Note**: Some LEDs were removed due to damage/burnout, reducing count from theoretical 1800
 - **Power**: 6x 5V/20A PSUs connected in parallel, one between each 5m segment
 - **Ground**: Connect all LED GND to Pi GND (common ground reference)
 - **Data**: Connect LED data-in (DI) and backup data-in (BI) to respective GPIO pins